-I was told that this is a big difference between a career change and a transition to civilian life.
-If career change requires mostly investment in a professional are of a new skillset, then transition to civilian life needs personal and social shift, on top of the professional one.
-The personal shift would include reconfiguration of a new space in the professional world.
-The social shift would include embeddedness to a new social environment – the one that have new values and new rules of the game.
+This is a big difference between a career change and a transition to civilian life.
+If career change requires investment in a professional area of a new skill set, then transition to civilian life needs a personal and social shift on top of the professional one.
+The personal shift would include the reconfiguration of a new space in the professional world.
+The social shift would include embeddedness in a new social environment – the one that has new values and new rules.
 I was told that while the professional shift is well supported with a wide range of training and education opportunities, the personal and social shifts are not.

-I called it the “BE” boutique employability.
-In the same way, a niche market differs from a mass-market or a boutique differs from a department store, the boutique employability differs from conventional approaches to employability.
+I call it the “BE”: boutique employability.
+In the same way, a niche market differs from a mass-market or a boutique differs from a department store, boutique employability differs from conventional approaches to employability.
 It emphasizes ownership and uniqueness.

 Veterans in their 20s-30s, together with other Millennials labeled this approach “Boutique Employability” due to its attention to Millennials’ multidimensional profile and search for self-differentiation.
-Veterans as retired career officers in their 40s-50s called it “Built-in Employability” because it allowed them to “cash in” on previously acquired skills when entering the civilian job and reshape them for the company of their choice.
+Veterans, as retired career officers in their 40s-50s called it “Built-in Employability” because it allowed them to “cash in” on previously acquired skills when entering the civilian job market and reshape them for the company of their choice.

 At this stage, veterans focus on their personal capital.
-A series on visualization exercises and inventory assessment techniques let them bridge inspirations for the “what’s next?” journey with their inner self, redefine the contours of new professional aspirations, and set a target of organizations and projects they choose to work with.
+A series of visualization exercises and inventory assessment techniques let them bridge inspirations for the “what’s next?” journey with their inner self, redefine the contours of new professional aspirations, and set a target of organizations and projects they choose to work with.

 This stage is for social capital.
-They connect with the company of their choice, learn the challenge that the company of their choice is trying to solve together with the context of the challenge.
-Through listening company’s insiders and learning the industry rules of the game, they connect with them at the personal and social levels and absorb the language and culture of the company of their choice.
+They connect with the company of their choice, learn the challenges that the company of their choice is trying to solve together with the context of the challenge.
+Through listening to the company’s insiders and learning the industry rules of the game, they connect with them at the personal and social levels and absorb the language and culture of the company of their choice.